About Veterinary Care in Lisburn

 Top-rated veterinary clinics in Lisburn

 There are 4 veterinary clinics in Lisburn, with an average Google rating of 4.8★.
-All clinics treat dogs and cats.
-None offer farm or large-animal services.
-Two clinics provide emergency or out-of-hours care, but there is no 24-hour veterinary cover available locally.
-The clinics provide a range of services including routine care, surgery, diagnostics, and emergency treatment.
-With a total of 976 reviews across all clinics and two offering Veterinary Nurse training, pet owners have access to experienced and knowledgeable veterinary professionals.
-The town has a strong overall clinic depth, with key services available across multiple providers.
-Clinics in Lisburn are primarily focused on companion animals such as dogs and cats.
+All clinics treat dogs and cats, but none offer farm or large-animal services.
+Two clinics provide emergency or out-of-hours care, while there is no 24-hour veterinary cover available locally.

 Best Rated Veterinary Clinics in Lisburn, Antrim